ARTIST-Association/ARTIST/docs/generating_scenario.rst

 This function loads data from STRAL and then uses this data to learn a Non-Rational Uniform B-Spline (NURBS) surface for each of the facets.
 Therefore, this function requires:

 - The ``number_of_eval_points_e`` and ``number_of_eval_points_n``.
-This defines how many evaluation points will be used when generating discrete points based on the NURBS surface after loading the ``ARTIST`` scenario.
+These define how many evaluation points will be used when generating discrete points based on the NURBS surface after loading the ``ARTIST`` scenario.
 - The ``conversion_method`` used to learn the NURBS surface.
-In this case we are learning the surface based on the surface normals from the STRAL data.
+In this case, we are learning the surface based on the surface normals from the STRAL data.
-- The ``number_control_points_e`` and ``number_control_points_n`` which defines the number of control points in the east and north direction.
-These control points are the parameters that are optimised when learning the NURBS surface.
-As a result a larger number of control points allows for finer adjustments but also increases training time.
+- The ``number_control_points_e`` and ``number_control_points_n`` which define the number of control points in the east and north direction.
+These control points are the parameters that are optimized when learning the NURBS surface.
+As a result, a larger number of control points allows for finer adjustments but also increases training time.
-- The ``degree_e`` and ``degree_n``, which defines the degree of the splines used to model the NURBS in the east and north direction.
+- The ``degree_e`` and ``degree_n`` which define the degree of the splines used to model the NURBS in the east and north direction.
 - The ``tolerance`` which is a threshold for training.
-Once the NURBS loss is under this threshold the training will automatically stop.
+Once the NURBS loss is under this threshold, the training will automatically stop.
-- The ``max_epoch`` parameter, which defines the maximum number of epochs used for training.
-In this case it is 10000, however due to the ``tolerance`` parameter the training should stop much earlier.
+- The ``max_epoch`` parameter which defines the maximum number of epochs used for training.
+In this case, it is 10000;
+  however, due to the ``tolerance`` parameter, the training should stop much earlier.
 - The ``initial_learning_rate`` used for learning the NURBS surface.
-In this case it is 0.001.
+In this case, it is 0.001.
 The training makes use of a learning rate scheduler which dynamically adjusts the learning rate during the training process.

 The output of this function is a list of ``FacetConfig`` objects, which define the parameters that enable ``ARTIST`` to recreate the learned NURBS facet surfaces when the scenario is loaded.

-Now the facet list has been created automatically by learning NURBS from STRAL data, we need to generate a ``SurfacePrototypeConfig`` object to save the surface.
+Now that the facet list has been created automatically by learning NURBS from STRAL data, we need to generate a ``SurfacePrototypeConfig`` object to save the surface:

 .. code-block::

     # Generate the surface prototype configuration
     surface_prototype_config = SurfacePrototypeConfig(facets_list=facet_prototype_list)

 The next prototype object we consider is the *kinematic* prototype.
-The first aspect of the kinematic prototype are the ``KinematicOffsets``.
-The kinematic modelled in ``ARTIST`` assumes that all heliostats are initially pointing in the south direction, however depending on the CSP considered, the heliostats may initially be orientated in a different direction.
+The first aspect of the kinematic prototype is the ``KinematicOffsets``.
+The kinematic modeled in ``ARTIST`` assumes that all heliostats are initially pointing in the south direction; however, depending on the CSP considered, the heliostats may initially be orientated in a different direction.

-For our scenario, we want the heliostats to initially be orientated upwards, i.e. they point directly at the sky.
+For our scenario, we want the heliostats to initially be orientated upwards, i.e., they point directly at the sky.
-Therefore we need to include a rotation of 90 degrees along the east axis to adjust the initial orientation.
+Therefore, we need to include a rotation of 90 degrees along the east axis to adjust the initial orientation.
 We include this by defining a ``KinematicOffset`` object as shown below:

 .. code-block::